PythonCharmers/python-future/docs/overview.rst

     from __future__ import (absolute_import, division,
                             print_function, unicode_literals)
-    from future import standard_library
     from future.builtins import *

-followed by standard Python 3 code.
+followed by mostly standard Python 3 code.
 The imports have no effect on Python 3 but allow the code to run mostly unchanged on Python 3 and Python 2.6/2.7.

 For example, this code behaves the same way on Python 2.6/2.7 after these imports as it normally does on Python 3::

-    # Support for renamed standard library modules via import hooks
-    from http.client import HttpConnection
-    from itertools import filterfalse
-    import html.parser
-    import queue

     # Backported Py3 bytes object
     b = bytes(b'ABCD')
     assert list(b) == [65, 66, 67, 68]